-The user resource for a specific user contains information about their repositories (repos_url), name, and other information, such as a location and blog (if provided).
-In addition, the avatar_url provides a URL to an image that can be used to display the user's avatar.
+The user resource for a specific user contains information about their repositories (repos\url), name, and other information, such as a location and blog (if provided).
+In addition, the avatar\url provides a URL to an image which can be used to display the user's avatar.
 For example, https://api.github.com/users/alblue contains: